hoyu-io/core/README.md

 ## Manual Deployment
 Take the following steps to manually deploy the required infrastructure:
-  1. Deploy the PairDeployer contract
+  1. Deploy the HoyuPairDeployer contract
-  1. Deploy the VaultDeployer contract
+  1. Deploy the HoyuVaultDeployer contract
-  1. Deploy the HoyuFactory contract, use the addresses of PairDeployer and VaultDeployer as parameters
+  1. Deploy the HoyuFactory contract, use the addresses of HoyuPairDeployer and HoyuVaultDeployer as parameters
-  1. Call transferOwnership on PairDeployer, use address of HoyuFactory as parameter
+  1. Call transferOwnership on HoyuPairDeployer, use address of HoyuFactory as parameter
-  1. Call transferOwnership on VaultDeployer, use address of HoyuFactory as parameter
+  1. Call transferOwnership on HoyuVaultDeployer, use address of HoyuFactory as parameter
-  1. Call setFeeTo on HoyuFactory, use own wallet address as parameter

 ## Important Note